jacobwilliams/slsqp/slsqp.md

 Brief description
 ---------------

 This is a modern object-oriented Fortran implementation of the SLSQP Optimization Method.
+It can be used to solve nonlinear programming problems that seek to minimize a scalar performance index subject to nonlinear equality and inequality constraints as well as bounds on the variables.